keu/docs/software/cli-reference.md

 Run `astro deployment airflow upgrade --deployment-id` to initialize the Airflow upgrade process.
 To finalize the Airflow upgrade process, complete all of the steps as described in [Upgrade Apache Airflow on Astronomer](manage-airflow-versions.md).

 If you do not specify `--desired-airflow-version`, this command will output a list of available versions of Airflow you can choose from and prompt you to pick one.
-The Astronomer CLI will only make available versions of Airflow that are higher than the version you're currently running in your `Dockerfile`.
+The Astronomer Software CLI will only make available versions of Airflow that are higher than the version you're currently running in your `Dockerfile`.

 ### Flags